1989 Irish general election: Results

 Independents include Independent Fianna Fáil (6,961 votes, 1 seat), Army Wives (6,966 votes) and Gay candidates (517 votes).

 No by-elections had taken place during the previous Dáil.
-Two seats were vacant at the dissolution of the 25th Dáil in Sligo–Leitrim caused by the resignation of the Fianna Fáil member Ray MacSharry and in Dublin South-Central caused by the death of Frank Cluskey.
+Two seats were vacant at the dissolution of the 25th Dáil: in Sligo–Leitrim, caused by the resignation of the Fianna Fáil member Ray MacSharry, and in Dublin South-Central, caused by the death of Frank Cluskey.

-While Fianna Fáil had hoped to achieve an overall majority, the party actually lost seats.
+While Fianna Fáil had hoped to achieve an overall majority, the party lost seats.
 The result was a disaster for Fianna Fáil, particularly when the election was so unnecessary.
 Fine Gael made a small gain, but nothing substantial.
 The Progressive Democrats did badly, losing over half their deputies.
-The Labour Party and the Workers' Party gained working class votes from Fianna Fáil, but failed to make the big breakthrough, while Sinn Féin polled even worse than its 1987 result.
+The Labour Party and the Workers' Party gained working-class votes from Fianna Fáil but failed to make the big breakthrough, while Sinn Féin polled worse than its 1987 result.
 The Green Party won its first seat when Roger Garland was elected for Dublin South.